Freddy II: Freddy I and II

 Freddy Mark I (1969–1971) was an experimental prototype, with 3 degrees-of-freedom created by a rotating platform driven by a pair of independent wheels.
 The other main components were a video camera and bump sensors connected to a computer.
 The computer moved the platform so that the camera could see and then recognise the objects.

 Freddy II (1973–1976) was a 5 degrees of freedom manipulator with a large vertical 'hand' that could move up and down, rotate about the vertical axis and rotate objects held in its gripper around one horizontal axis.
 Two remaining translational degrees of freedom were generated by a work surface that moved beneath the gripper.
 The gripper was a two finger pinch gripper.
-A video camera was added as well as a later a light stripe generator.
+A video camera was added as well as later a light stripe generator.

 The Freddy and Freddy II projects were initiated and overseen by Donald Michie.
 The mechanical hardware and analogue electronics were designed and built by Stephen Salter (who also pioneered renewable energy from waves (see Salter's Duck)), and the digital electronics and computer interfacing were designed by Harry Barrow and Gregan Crawford.
 The software was developed by a team led by Rod Burstall, Robin Popplestone and Harry Barrow which used the POP-2 programming language, one of the world's first functional programming languages.
 The computing hardware was an Elliot 4130 computer with 384KB (128K 24-bit words) RAM and a hard disk linked to a small Honeywell H316 computer with 16KB of RAM which directly performed sensing and control.